jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/groups/general.md

 You will be asked to provide
 the following:

+- **Organization:**
+  Name of the organization in
+  which the group is to be created.
 - **Group name:**
   Enter a name for your group.
   It is recommended to choose a